abhay7dev/Arch-Install-Guide/README.md

 ## Result
 ![image](https://user-images.githubusercontent.com/80220229/166094211-303a10bc-c268-4341-8cd7-da50d04f5036.png)
 You should now have a boot menu which looks like this!
-You can choose the windows icon or the second icon to boot windows, but we will be configuring it so that only one appears.
-You can choose linux from the third option and the archiso flashdrive is the fourth option
+You can choose the windows icon or the second icon to boot windows You can choose linux from the third option and the archiso flashdrive is the fourth option

 ## Help!
 I Screwed up